Course Announcements

 Faculty: TBD

 Stern Signature Projects (SSP) is an experiential platform that provides unique applied learning opportunities which align Stern MBAs with leading faculty and research centers with the NYU network to tackle complex questions and leverage system-level thinking to help solve some of the greatest challenges of the 21st century.
-Anyone can read business concepts in a textbook, but through SSP our students have the chance to tackle those issues and drive thought leadership in real time.
+Anyone can read business concepts in a textbook, but through SSP our students have the chance to tackle those issues in real time.

 Finance

-Global Real Estate Immersion: UAE (3.0 credits)
+Global Real Estate Immersion: London (3.0 credits)

 Prof. Sam Chandan